agapow/datasan/README.txt

 Introduction and background
 ---------------------------

 Over the years, I've cleaned / munged / reshaped far too many datasets.
-While every dataset was different, the general shape of the problem was always the same: *take this blob of data, look at this field, do this to it, look at the next field ...* For complex datasets, the transforming script started to look like an indigestible mass of code, thwarting later attempts to understand what it doing.
-What I needed was a standard framework for transforming data, that took care of the boilerplate tasks, was easy to read and reference, and provided (or made easy) common transformation tasks.
+While every dataset was different, the general shape of the problem was always the
+same: *take this set of records, for every record look at this field, do this to it, look at the next field ...* For complex datasets, the transforming script started to look like an indigestible mass of code, thwarting later attempts to understand what it had done.
+What I needed was a more maintainable and standard framework for transforming data, that took care of the boilerplate tasks, was easy to read and reference, and provided (or made easy) common transformation tasks.

 Hence datasan, which provides:

-* A framework for iterating over records and targetted fields in a record
+* A framework for iterating over records and targeted fields in a record

 * A simple way of designating a source field (or set of fields) and the chain of transformations they will require

 * A simple idiom for transforming functions that will allow many existing functions to be used and more complex ones to be easily constructed from powerful base classes

-* A rich library of validation objects
+* A rich library of sanitizing functions

+You can use datasan at whatever level you like: the whole dataset cleaning level, chains of sanitizers for cleaning fields

 Using datasan
 -------------